Our Top Picks

 Best for Basement: KILZ Interior Exterior Basement & Masonry Waterproofer

 If you're looking to paint your basement, the paint you choose should definitely be waterproof.
 KILZ Basement & Masonry Waterproofer forms a barrier to keep water out and dampness down in basements and other areas that are susceptible to wet conditions.
 An alkali-resistant coating gives it a durable finish.
-A tint base allows for a decorative finish of your choice.
+A tinted base allows for a decorative finish of your choice.
 One gallon can cover up to 125 feet.
 Two coats are recommended by reviewers for a smooth, glossy surface.
-The double coat isn’t difficult for users because the paint isn’t as thick as thick and difficult to work with as other mildew-resistant brands.
-It is easy to apply and dries completely within an hour of the first coat being rolled on to the wall or floor.
+The double coat isn’t difficult for users because the paint isn’t as thick and difficult to work with as other mildew-resistant brands.
+It dries completely within 1 hour of the first coat being rolled onto the wall or floor.

 06 of 08